marcuslim835/co-opeDown/README.md

 Objects | Description
 ------------ | -------------
 PlayerMovement | ???
-PlayerCollision | Used for collision detection in 1.3.1.
+PlayerCollision | Used for collision detection in 1.3.1 and 1.3.2.
 Value of `isCorrectA` or `isCorrectB` changes to true if player is standing on platform with "CorrectAnswerA" or "CorrectAnswerB" tags respectively.
 Weapon | ???

 ## 1.3 Stages
 All stages have a timer on them.
 Players should clear the stage before the timer expires to be able to get the score associated with clearing the stage.
 Common Objects | Description
 ------------ | -------------
-Main Camera | Scenes with moving cameras contain a CameraTargets script that tracks the position (transform) of both player objects and adjusts the zoom to encompass both players within the camera view.
+Main Camera | Scenes with non-motionless cameras contain a CameraTargets script that tracks the position (transform) of both player objects and adjusts the camera view to encompass both players by adjusting the zoom level through the field of view.
 Background | As the name suggests, the background picture of the scene.
 Tilemap | Used to place platforms, floor and position limits of the map.
 World Canvas | Used to display the relevant information tied to the world (eg. labels for tiles or buttons).